Skinners Family Hotel: History

-The coastal Aboriginal people around Sydney are known as the Eora.
-Central Sydney is therefore often referred to as "Eora Country".
-Within the City of Sydney local government area, the traditional owners are the Cadigal and Wangal bands of the Eora.
-With the invasion of the Sydney region, the Cadigal and Wangal people were decimated but there are descendants still living in Sydney today.

 The site of the former Skinners Hotel was part of the original grant to Edward Riley in 1823.
 The property was sold to Issac Simmons in 1845 and a hotel constructed in 1845-46, designed by architect Henry Robertson.
 There is no documentary evidence but it appears that this is the building standing today.
 The building was named the Clown Hotel and the publican for 1846-49 was George Skinner.
 Other occupants included Andrew Torning (1849–55); Jno.
 Turner (1855-58); and Ralph Tolants (1858–60).
 In 1860 it was named Turner's Hotel, and in 1866 became known as the Clarendon Hotel.
 Licensees at the time were Margaret Harris and Henry Barnett.
 The proprietor of the hotel in 1873 was Benjamin Fyffe.
 From this point the building ceased to function as a hotel and became a chemist shop until 1900.
 Walter and Herbert Shrimpton (hatters) leased part of the premises at this time.

 A. H. Phillips, Orwell Phillips, A. E. Phillips, Ernest Lawton Davis and Louis Morris Phillips were joint proprietors in 1931 with an additional proprietor, Rex Cullen-Ward.
 A number of changes in the joint tenants resulted in the transfer of the property to Albert and Hannar Edmunds, George Laird and R. G. Holdings in 1950.
 Hallam Limited were the proprietors in 1925 and the property was leased to Osbourne Henry Harding and Victor Read (mercers) for the first and second floor in 1923.
 Hallam sold the property to the Phillips partnership in 1927 who were in possession in 1935.
 In 1955 the building was transferred from John Fairfax to George Coultor, and to Advance Bank Australia Limited in 1987.
 Advance Bank restored the building to its 1849 appearance with the assistance of architect Clive Lucas, with the restoration completed in 1989.
 Prior to the restoration, there were concerns that the building may have been at risk of demolition.
 In 2018, the building is occupied by an outlet of optometrist chain Oscar Wylee.